Museum Boijmans Van Beuningen: Sensory Spaces – Anne Hardy

-Delighted to be the guest curator of Sensory Spaces #13, a series of commissioned solo projects presented in one of the gallery spaces of Museum Boijmans Van Beuningen in Rotterdam.
-Artists are invited to respond to the architectural qualities of the space, which is located in the freely accessible space in the museum’s entrance hall, emphasizing notions of transformation and surprise.
-The artist of my choice is: Anne Hardy.
+I’m delighted to curate the 13th edition of Sensory Spaces with Anne Hardy.
+Sensory Spaces is a series of commissioned solo projects in the Museum Boijmans Van Beuningen.
+Artists are invited to respond to the architectural qualities of the exhibition space, emphasizing notions of transformation and surprise.

 Sensory Spaces 13 – Anne Hardy